320 Sixth Street, Sioux City, IA 51101

 3. If I need a trial or hearing continued, whom should I contact, and do I need to file a written motion?

-If the request is on short notice, you should call the judge's judicial assistant, Karo, at 319.286.2340; otherwise, you should file a written motion.
+If the request is on short notice and urgent, call Judge Mahoney's judicial assistant and try to simultaneously file a written motion; otherwise, you should file a written motion.

-4. If I need to have a motion set for hearing, what procedure should I follow?
+4. If I need to have a motion set for hearing or oral arguments, what procedure should I follow?

 5. How can I get an expedited ruling or hearing?